-organizations, including tribal nonprofit and for-profit organizations).
+Eligible applicants are limited to private organizations (nonprofit organizations2 and for-profit organizations, including tribal nonprofit and for-profit organizations, and faith-based organizations).
 Joint applications from two or more eligible applicants are welcome; however, one applicant must be clearly indicated as the primary applicant (for correspondence, award, and management purposes) and the others indicated as coapplicants.